+- KEY: Integrated Process: Clinical Problem-solving Process (Nursing Process)

+- BLM: Cognitive Level: Apply

 - 16. When preparing to administer a drug to a client, the nurse will determine the correct drug has been chosen by verifying which factors match?
 Select all that apply.

 - A) Medication

 - B) Container label

 - C) Medication record

 - D) MAR

 - E) Nursing notes

-Answer: A, B, C, D
+ANS: A, B, C, D

-Rationale: The nurse compares the medication, container label, and medication record and then the MAR as the item is removed from the cart and before the actual administration of the drug.
+Feedback: The nurse compares the medication, container label, and medication record and then the MAR as the item is removed from the cart and before the actual administration of the drug.